dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T160: Forcing pregnancies can harm women physically and emotionally.
+### T160: Forcing a woman to carry an unwanted pregnancy can have severe consequences.

 |Support|
 |---|